 Do cats need less water in general?

-But as it turns out, your cat’s evolutionary ancestors originated from hot, desert areas that didn’t have a ton of water lying around.
+Compared to dogs and humans?
+Yes.
+Your cat’s evolutionary ancestors originated from hot, desert areas that didn’t have a ton of water lying around.
 As a result, they’ve evolved to make do with drinking less water throughout the day.
+Modern day domestic cats aren’t too different.
+It’s why cats tend to drink smaller amounts of water per day, compared to dogs.1

 Now it’s because your cat needs less water in general that you might miss out on them taking fewer trips to the water bowl than normal.
 Or maybe refusing to drink at all – or even drinking a lot more water than normal!
+In all these cases, it makes sense to keep track of your cat’s water intake – and get to the bottom of why their habits have changed.

 Read more: Is Your Cat Drinking A Lot Of Water?
 Here’s What It Could Mean.